wangziqi2013/wangziqi2013.github.io/_posts/2019-03-18-efficient-support-of-pos-indep-on-nvm.markdown

 non-volatile data structure.
 If a NVM region is only loaded once and used during a long period of time, the overhead of relocation can be largely amortized, in which case this might actually be a good choice.
 The paper does not give muct attention to this option, though.

+This paper proposes two solutions: off-holder and Region ID in Value (RIV).
+One important observation made by the paper is that, in order for a NVM pointer to be both efficient and convenient to use, three requirements must be satisfied.
+First, the pointer must be of the same length as a native volatile pointer.
+This excludes extra storage overhead and cache pollution problem incurred by a fat pointer.
+Second, the pointer itself must contain all information needed for generating the target virtual address, i.e. the pointer must be self-contained.